iedmrc/galois-web/README.md

 **Galois** is an auto code completer for code editors (or any text editor) based on [OpenAI GPT-2](https://github.com/openai/gpt-2).
 It is trained (finetuned) on a curated list of approximately 45K Python (~470MB) files gathered from the Github.
 It is now just works properly on Python but not bad at other languages (thanks to GPT-2's power).

-This repository contains the online code editor crafted with [vue-prism-editor](https://github.com/koca/vue-prism-editor) and [tribute](https://github.com/zurb/tribute).
+This repository contains an online code editor crafted with [vue-prism-editor](https://github.com/koca/vue-prism-editor) and [tribute](https://github.com/zurb/tribute).

 ## Installation

 You can install and run this repository with or without Docker.
 This repository only contains the Web API's for **Galois**.
-You should also need to install **Galois Autocompleter** to enjoy the autocompleter.
+You should also need to install **Galois Autocompleter** to enjoy with the autocompleter.

 ### With Docker
 Either clone the repository and build the image from docker file or directly run the following command: